Nullreff/bukin/README.md

     echo "server 'craftbukkit'" > Bukfile
     bukin install

-Currently only [Craftbukkit](http://bukkit.org/) is available as a server and [BukkitDev](http://dev.bukkit.org/) is the only plugin api supported.
 Specify a server using the `server` keyword and a plugin using the `plugin` keyword.

     server 'craftbukkit'
     plugin 'worldedit'